-No existing erosion problems are known at the site, because both the new adult holding pond and pollution abatement pond expansion will constructed of concrete, no potential erosion problems are foreseen for the proposed project.
+No existing erosion problems are known at the site.
 During the construction of the project the use of BMP's will be followed to prevent sediment entering the watercourse.

 g.
 About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)?